Analysis Group SAS Privacy Notice

 - law firms and other service providers who are advising you;

-with a third party in a business transaction, in the event that all or part of Analysis Group is sold, merged, dissolved, acquired, or involved in a similar transaction which involves the transfer of client files.
+- with a third party in a business transaction, in the event that all or part of Analysis Group is sold, merged, dissolved, acquired, or involved in a similar transaction which involves the transfer of client files.

 International data transfers

-In the course of providing services to you, we may transfer your personal data to Analysis Group sprl in Belgium and to Analysis Group Ltd. in the United Kingdom; in that case, your information will remain within the European Economic Area (“EEA”).
+Some of the personal data we process about you may be transferred to Analysis Group srl in Belgium; in that case, your information will remain within the European Economic Area (“EEA”).

-In addition, some of the personal data we process about you may be transferred to, and stored at, a destination outside of the EEA, for example where it is processed by staff operating outside the EEA who perform work for us, or where personal data is processed by one of our suppliers or vendors who is based outside the EEA or who uses storage facilities outside the EEA.
+In addition, some of the personal data we process about you may be transferred to, and stored at, a destination outside of the EEA, for example where it is processed by staff operating outside the EEA who work for us, or where personal data is processed by one of our suppliers or vendors who is based outside the EEA or who uses storage facilities outside the EEA.

-- where the transfer is subject to one or more of the “appropriate safeguards” for international transfers prescribed by applicable law (for example, standard data protection clauses adopted by the European Commission).
-In particular, we have model clauses in place between us and Analysis Group, Inc. in the United States;
+- where the transfer is subject to one or more of the “appropriate safeguards” for international transfers prescribed by applicable law (for example, standard contractual clauses adopted by the European Commission).
+In particular, we have standard contractual clauses in place between us and our affiliates Analysis Group, Inc. in the United States, and Analysis Group Ltd. in the United Kingdom;

 - a European Commission decision provides that the country or territory to which the transfer is made ensures an adequate level of protection.
-In particular, data transfers from us to Groupe d’Analyse Ltée in Canada are covered by the European Commission’s adequacy finding on the Canadian Personal Information Protection and Electronic Documents Act; or
+In particular, data transfers from us to our affiliate Groupe d’Analyse Ltée in Canada are covered by the European Commission’s adequacy finding on the Canadian Personal Information Protection and Electronic Documents Act; or

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent).